Putin holds out olive branch to France's Macron

 "The citizens of France have trusted you with leading the country at a difficult time for Europe and the whole world community," Putin told Macron, whose staff had accused Russia during the campaign of trying to damage their candidate.

-The Kremlin said Putin told Macron in a congratulatory telegram: "The growth in threats of terrorism and militant extremism is accompanied by an escalation of local conflicts and the destabilisation of whole regions.
+The Kremlin said Putin told Macron in a congratulatory telegram: "The growth in threats of terrorism and militant extremism is accompanied by an escalation of local conflicts and the destabilization of whole regions.

 "In these conditions it is especially important to overcome mutual mistrust and unite efforts to ensure international stability and security."